 Say you notice 50% of the surrounding ground of your anchor tree is covered in nitrogen-fixing nettles – you know you need a heavy dose of nitrogen among your companions.

 Analyze your anchor plant

 Many people forget to consider the produce and properties of their anchor plant.

-Guilds are an inspiringly intelligent planting pattern that increase the yield of your crops, while protecting and supporting them using other plants and elements.
+Guilds are an inspiringly intelligent planting pattern that increases the yield of your crops while protecting and supporting them using other plants and elements.
 By leveraging the natural benefits of certain plants, you can create a self-balancing ecosystem that’s abundant and resilient.

 Not only will you end up with healthy crops, you’ll also have a diverse range of perennials to add to your diet and medicine cabinet!

 Emmy Jenkins, AKA Permie Emmy, has spent many years traveling around the globe and working remotely, dipping her toes into a myriad of disciplines.
 Having spent several years volunteering on sustainable farms, Emmy chose to delve deeper into permaculture theory to understand the social and economic patterns often neglected in the philosophy.
 When she’s not planting edible gardens and frolicking the jungle, she’s consulting on projects around the world to help permaculturalists to understand regenerative ‘Fairshare’ economic patterns and to encourage People Care patterns that focus on biomimicry.